IvanML19/timeTracker/README.md

 we should change for Doctrine to ensure the workflow of our ORM.

 To improve the project, we can implement CQRS and use queues (RabbitMQ for instance) to not collapse our hosts (moving to an event driven architecture).
+Also, for the frontend part we can another framework like React, because we have an API that is providing the Database information.

 ## Kick off 🚀

-Take a look into **Makefile** to know how to run the project
+Take a look into **Makefile** to know how to run the project and all the commands that are available.

 ### Pre-requisites 📋